 Exercise normal safety precautions in Macau.
 Use common sense.
 Look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - Macau is a Special Administrative Region (SAR) of the People's Republic of China.
 It has separate visa and entry administration to that of Hong Kong and mainland China.
-See Entry and exit.
+See

 - Typhoon season is between May and October.
 Businesses and transport services close during severe typhoons.
 Monitor regional weather forecasts and local media.
 Plan accordingly and follow the instructions of local authorities.
 See

 - Australia doesn't have an Embassy or Consulate in Macau.
 The